 So the point is, there's no way you can depend on Tesla Vision at all times.
 At best, it only works on beautiful days.
 And you can't count the best-case scenario as success.

-In other words, if what Elon said about Tesla Vision indeed became true, it’d be only accurate in certain situations.
-The car would need RADAR or LiDAR or a new type of sensor for the rest.
+In other words, if what Elon said about Tesla Vision indeed became true, it'd be only accurate in certain situations -- more than enough for some demos or YouTube fan videos.
+The car sure would need RADAR or LiDAR or a new type of sensor for the rest.

 Again, self-driving should be about leveraging multiple types of sensors to consistently deliver the best safety result and not betting on a single type together with some software voodoo.